katharsis-project/katharsis-docs/source/katharsis-design.rst

 We also need to be able to perform the reverse operation, from a json request body to resource.

 We use currently use ``Jackson`` as a serialization framework.
 We build a Jackson module using ``JsonApiModuleBuilder``.
-If you need to change anything about how json is serializaed or deserialzied you can look in this class.
+If you need to change anything about how json is serialized or deserialized you can look in this class.

 We always serialize an instance of ``JsonApiDocument``.
 Repositories however can respond with basic resources.
 In that case the ``JsonApiDocument`` is built by the library by wrapping the response.